 How Much To Tip During The Holidays

-When considering how much to tip, you’ll want to consider a few things:
+When considering how much to tip, consider this:

 - How large is your building?